Infante Francisco de Paula of Spain: Exile

 The Infante left Rome on 22 November 1816.
 While in Lyon on his way to Spain, he became entangled in a scandal that derailed the trip.
 It was discovered that he had taken as lover the mistress of one of his servants, who took financial advantage of the situation.
 The Infante asked for forgiveness.
 Ferdinand VII pardoned his brother but delayed his return to Madrid, ordering him to travel around the European courts.
 For the next seventeen months the Infante visited Paris, Brussels, Amsterdam, Frankfurt, Berlin, Weimar, Leipzig, Dresden, Prague, and Vienna.
 There were plans to marry him to a Princess of Saxony.
 In December 1817, Carlos IV proposed to marry Francisco to one of the twin daughters of King Maximilian I Joseph of Bavaria.
 Neither of these two projects came to fruition.
 The Infante wanted to marry his niece, Princess Maria Luisa Carlota of Parma, then fourteen years old.
 However, the princess's mother, Maria Luisa (the former Queen of Etruria), opposed the union, considering her twenty-two-year-old brother too reckless for her young daughter.
-In March 1818, Ferdinand VII, pressed by his wife Isabel of Braganza, finally ordered his brother to return to Spain.
+In March 1818, Ferdinand VII, pressed by his wife Maria Isabel of Braganza, finally ordered his brother to return to Spain.